-Q13: What happens to my account balance if I leave my job before I am eligible for benefits? .
-3 Q14: When I leave my job, can I roll my RHS balance into an IRA, another employer's retirement plan or another RHS account? .
-3 Q15: Are there any emergency withdrawal provisions? .
-3 Q16: What happens to the account balance when a participant dies? .
-3
+Q13: What happens to my account balance if I leave my job before I am eligible for benefits?
+6 Q14: When I leave my job, can I roll my RHS account balance into an IRA, another employer's retirement plan, or another RHS account?
+6 Q15: Are there any emergency withdrawal provisions?
+Q16: What happens to the account balance when a participant dies?
+Taxes